 You can get probiotics naturally from your diet, but some people choose to supplement.
 “Probiotics are a combination of live beneficial bacteria, or yeast that are native to our gut microbiome,” Dean explains.
 “Probiotics are made up of good bacteria that keep us healthy and well, to maintain a balance of bacteria that can get out of sync due to ill-health and disease.”

 If you have symptoms of poor gut health, taking a probiotic supplement may help to rebuild your microbiome and support good gut health in the future.
+There are also several important benefits of probiotics for men.
 It is important to choose types that will reach the gut alive; if they are destroyed by your digestive system before they can reach their destination, there isn’t much point in taking them.

 So you’ve taken your probiotics, how do you make sure that these good bacteria you’ve eaten stay alive and healthy?
 Studies (opens in new tab) have shown that consuming prebiotic foods is an excellent way to support your gut microbiome, as it gives the good microorganisms things to consume, boosting their populations so there is no space for the bad microorganisms to get a foothold.